MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 # Manage custom CSV lists

 Custom lists are created and defined by you.
-You can upload any number of custom lists and fill them with data that is specific to your business needs or your fraud protection strategy.
-For example, you can create a custom list that contains email addresses, IP addresses, or product IDs, and additional values that are associated with each entry.
+You have the ability to create custom lists, utilizing comma-separated value (CSV) files, and populate them with data tailored to your specific business needs or fraud protection strategy.
+For instance, you can create a custom list that includes email addresses, IP addresses, or product IDs, along with additional values associated with each entry.
+This approach is recommended when dealing with relatively smaller datasets that do not necessitate real-time updates.

 ## Format requirements